karoljarzabek0/car_dataset_EDA/README.md

 # car_dataset_EDA
 # Exploratory Data Analysis of car offers from a large Polish marketplace
 This repo contains exploratory data analysis augmented with machine learning performed on over 200 000 car offers from a Polish online marketplace.
-The dataset was scraped by me in March 2025.
+The dataset was scraped by me in March 2025 and stored in a SQLite database.
+The entire dataset (SQLite database and a CSV file) is packaged into "dataset.zip" in this repository.

 **QUERY:**
 ```